BimmerGestalt/BMWConnectedAnalysis/docs/rhmi-audio.md

 | `EXTRA_APPLICATION_ID` | String | The name of the app that has the audio context, and that this event is intended for |
 | `EXTRA_MULTIMEDIA_BUTTON_EVENT` | int | A number from 0-4, representing an enum of: `AV_EVENT_SKIP_DOWN, AV_EVENT_SKIP_UP, AV_EVENT_SKIP_LONG_UP, AV_EVENT_SKIP_LONG_DOWN, AV_EVENT_SKIP_LONG_STOP` |

+### Resuming Music Playback

+The car remembers which audio context was last active when it is turned off, and waits for that audio context to show back up when the car is turned on again.

+After the app is initialized, and it calls `av_create`, the car will notice if the given name matches the previously-remembered audio context.
+If so, the app will automatically receive an `av_connectionGranted` callback, even without needing to call `av_requestConnection`.
+The car may also call `av_requestPlayerState` to initiate playback.